bboudre/SC-Project-Site/userstories.md

 Effort Estimation: ~150-200 person-hours

 Intergrated Tools: the use of a microcontroller sensor combo an iPhone, and also a local server to seamlessly send out notifications.

 Acceptance Test: An app that runs flawlessly and is consistent in its operation

+     Sophmore purchased a commuter permit

+Due to my classes being further away from free parking I purchased a commuter permit.
+I would like to have the option to update that I have a permit and have the possible parking shown updated.

+Elaboration: Users should have the ability to change their intial permit type and have the app update and correspond.

+Constraints: None

+Effort Estimation: ~30-40 person-hours

+Intergrated Tools : Your device either iPhone or android

+Acceptance Test: Perform the task of having the user input.
+The needed input, and then seamlessly translate to the in-app navigation.